BOTANICAL REFERENCE

 (Rubus idaeus)

 Reduces inflammation and strengthens bones.
-Regulates blood sugar control; Improves heart health.
-Good for skin and complexion
+Regulates blood sugar control.
+Improves heart health.
+Good for skin and complexion.

 Consult a physician before use if you have a hormone-sensitive condition.
 Red Raspberry leaf might act like estrogen.